-TAX INCENTIVES FOR BUSINESSES - TAX DEFERMENTS
+TAX NEWS FOR BUSINESSES - TAX DEFERMENTS

-Although quarantine regime was revoked on the 17 June 2020, the tax deferment measures below are still applicable.
+Although quarantine regime will be revoked on the 17 June 2020, the tax deferment measures below are still applicable.
 The application of tax deferment will be valid until the state of emergency is cancelled.

-The State Tax Inspectorate (STI) has announced several measures to ease the tax burden for businesses in light of COVID-19 crisis:
+The State Tax Inspectorate (STI) and State Social Insurance Fund Board (Sodra) have announced several measures to ease the tax burden for businesses in light of COVID-19 crisis:

-- The STI has published and updated the list of taxpayers that have a negative impact in relation to the COVID-19 pandemic.
-The list can be found here.
-Such companies are by default entitled to the following tax reliefs: - STI does not initiate the execution of declared taxes in case on non-payment of tax: - 2.
-Unpaid taxes are not subject to late payment interest. - Moreover, all affected businesses will be eligible to defer the tax payments by concluding an interest free simplified tax loan agreement with the STI and make the tax payments according to the agreed schedule.
-The application form for the tax loan agreement is available here. - Entities that have outstanding tax liabilities may apply for tax loan agreement and can expect the same conditions: no late payment interest calculated from 16 March 2020 and the tax deferment will be available.
+- The STI announced the list of taxpayers that are expected to suffer from the COVID-19 restrictions.
+Such companies will be by default entitled to the following tax reliefs: - STI, Sodra and Lithuanian Customs will not initiate the execution of declared taxes / social insurance contributions (except customs duties) in case on nonpayment of tax; - 2.
+Unpaid tax or social insurance contributions amounts will not be subject to late payment interest. - Moreover, all affected businesses will be eligible to defer the tax payments by concluding an interest free simplified tax loan agreement with the STI / Sodra and make the tax payments according to the agreed schedule.
+The application form for the tax loan agreement is available here.
+One application form is applicable both for STI and Sodra related payments and will be submitted through STI online system. - Entities that have outstanding tax liabilities may apply for tax loan agreement and can expect the same conditions: no late payment interest calculated from 16 March 2020 and the tax deferment will be available.